GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 ### File naming conventions

 A File Naming Convention (FNC) or protocol allows you to systematically name your files, describing not only what each file contains but also how the project files relate to each other.

 Set up and standardise your naming conventions and file structures early in your research project.

 **IMPORTANT** Check for standards or existing file name conventions in your field **BEFORE** you start.
 It is particularly important when working with external parties that file naming conventions (FNC) are agreed upon at the beginning of any project.

-When creating your own file naming conventions make sure you document them.
+If you are creating your own file naming conventions be sure to document them.

 File naming conventions need to be:
 - machine readable